 1. Files by Google

 Files by Google is a good file manager app for Android.
 The app comes with a few smart features to put it at the top of the list.
-It gives you an easy option to free space on your phone by deleting old photos, memes, chats, duplicate files and cache.
-You can easily transfer files from phone’s storage to SD card to clear internal storage of the phone.
-You can use the File Explore App to manage files, search, navigate and more.
+It gives you an easy option to free space on your phone by deleting old photos, memes, chats, duplicate files, and cache.
+You can easily transfer files from the phone’s storage to an SD card to clear the internal storage of the phone.
+You can use the File Explore App to manage files, search, navigate, and more.
 The app also lets you backup your important files to Google Drive or any other cloud storage app.

 There is also an option of offline file sharing with other devices using a secure WPA2 encrypted peer-to-peer connection.
 You can use this option to transfer photos, videos, large files, and APKs to other Android devices quickly.